sap-linuxlab/community.sap_ha_cluster_qa/ansible_collections/sap/cluster_qa/roles/pcs_find_ers/README.md

 The resource which is managing the ers instance should have the keyword `ers` in lower case.
 Pacemaker cluster with ers resource.
+No other resource managed by ocf:heartbeat:SAPInstance should have the same keyword as `ers`

 Role Variables
 --------------